Joutenvesi Nature Reserve is Located Between Kolovesi and Linnansaari National Parks

 Prior Commercial Use of the Area's Forest's Still Visible

 Up until recently the forests on the area's islands have been used for commercial forestry.
 In past times wood was needed to run for example the iron works in Oravi.
-Today the majority of the area's forests are young spruce dominated heathland forests, which grow in small islets.
-Signs of logging and forestry are still visible in the landscape as over half of the forests are of one tree specie and all the forests are almost completely void of dead decaying trees.
+Today the majority of the area's forests are fairly young conifer dominated heathland forests, which grow in small islets.
+Signs of logging and forestry are still visible in the landscape as over half of the forests are of one tree species and the forests are almost completely void of dead decaying trees.

 The Northern Eagle Owl (Bubo bubo) and the Ural Owl (Strix uralensis) prey in the area.
 The Western Capercaillie (Tetrao urogallus) and the Hazel Grouse (Bonasa bonasia) nest at Joutenvesi.

 There are also a few mires in the Joutenvesi area.
 The small mires are located in grooves at the bottom of slopes or on the shoreline.
 The open cliffs on the shores make way for lush deciduous forest or rugged pine forests right on the edge of the water.
 Though the forests are coniferous dominated they do have some birch and other deciduous trees within them.
 On the islands there are well lit herb-rich forests in which the threatened Ghost Orchid (Epipogium aphyllum) and Green Spleenwort (Coeloglossum viride) thrive.
 At points linden trees form small forest islets.
 The Black Woodpecker (Dryocopus martius) thrives in deciduous forests and even the timid Lesser Spotted Woodpecker (Dendrocopus minor) which is classified as vulnerable has been spotted in the area.